-If you're an American and have had a childhood since the 1960s, you know Rankin/Bass Productions.
+If you're an American and have had a childhood since the 1960s, then you know Rankin/Bass Productions.

-Founded by Arthur Rankin Jr. and Jules Bass in 1960 as Videocraft International, the New York City-based company is responsible for a series of animated holiday specials that are virtual fixtures of seasonal television programming.
-Works such as Rudolph the Red-Nosed Reindeer, Santa Claus Is Comin' to Town, Frosty the Snowman and Here Comes Peter Cottontail have been airing more or less annually since the early 1960s, when they were first produced.
-Many subsequent holiday specials produced by other companies will contain salutes to these shows.
+Founded by Arthur Rankin Jr. and Jules Bass in 1960 as Videocraft International, the New York City-based studio is responsible for a series of animated holiday specials that are virtual fixtures of seasonal television programming.
+Such titles as Rudolph the Red-Nosed Reindeer, Frosty the Snowman, Santa Claus Is Comin' to Town, The Year Without a Santa Claus, and Here Comes Peter Cottontail have been shown more or less annually since they first aired, and many subsequent holiday specials produced by other companies will contain homages to these shows.

 The general formula of these holiday specials was to take one or more classic holiday songs and to build a script (usually by staff writer Romeo Muller) around the music, featuring a celebrity narrator as an Ink-Suit Actor in the story and interspersing it with original songs with music by Maury Laws and lyrics by co-producer/co-director Jules Bass.
-Very likely a majority of the characters was voiced by Paul Frees.
+Very likely a majority of the characters were voiced by Paul Frees.
 While some of the specials use traditional cel animation, most of them feature a puppet-based Stop Motion technique known as "Animagic".

 Its most ambitious projects were animated adaptations of J. R. R. Tolkien's books, with The Hobbit and The Return of the King.
-(Not to be confused with Ralph Bakshi's ill-fated attempt, which bridged the series.).
+(Not to be confused with Ralph Bakshi's adaptation, which bridged the series.)
 Along with The Last Unicorn and The Flight of Dragons, these films were the first major U.S.-Japanese animation production crossovers.
 The co-producing Japanese company was known as Topcraft and soon after, they went on to form the company Studio Ghibli.
 Earlier productions, such as Frosty the Snowman, had been animated by Mushi Productions, albeit without any input from Osamu Tezuka.